Alcoholic liver disease is a spectrum of liver injury caused by heavy and prolonged alcohol use, ranging from simple fatty liver to frank cirrhosis.

 - Nutritional support

-Alcoholic fatty liver has good prognosis.
+Alcoholic fatty liver has a good prognosis.
 Complete resolution occurs after cessation of alcohol intake.

 This varies from asymptomatic patient to mild illness to fatal liver cell failure.